uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ## Discussion {.page_break_before}

 In this project, four different models have been utilized to predict the compressive strength of a concrete mixture.
-In all models, the independent variables were the concrete mixture components (Cement, Blast Furnace Slag, Fly Ash, Water, Superplasticizer, Coarse Aggregate, Fine Aggregate) and Concrete Age, whereas the dependent variable was the Compressive Strength.
-The four models were able to predict the concrete compressive strength in a good way, but with relatively different degrees of success.
+In all models, the independent variables were the concrete mixture components (Cement, blast furnace slag, fly ash, water, superplasticizer, coarse aggregate, fine aggregate) and concrete age, whereas the dependent variable was the Compressive Strength.
+The four models were able to predict the concrete compressive strength in a good way but with relatively different degrees of success.

 ### Random Forest

 A regression decision tree is a learning method that uses nested rules to make a decision.
-Although the decision tree has a simple algorithm, it yields a complex model characterized by the tree depth and number of leaves.
+Although the decision tree has a simple algorithm, it yields a complex model characterized by the tree's depth and the number of leaves.
 This model is unaffected by normalization.
 Optimizing for minimum samples per leaf and pruning purity threshold yields a better rmse.
 However, the decision tree exhibits overfitting.

 A regression random forest is a learning method that takes the mean prediction of a collection of decision trees.
 According to Yiu (2019), the random forest classifier is an ensemble of decision trees that protect each other from errors.
 Minimally correlated ensemble decision trees perform better.
 Individual inaccurate trees, if uncorrelated, do not spoil the prediction.
 This model is unaffected by normalization and marginally improved by hyperparameter optimization.
 The regression random forest performed better than a regression decision tree.
 It also exhibits overfitting to the test data.

 ### Support Vector Regression

 The support vector regression (SVR) model uses the same principle as the support vector machine (SVM) to find the best fit line.
 However, in SVR, the best fit is the hyperplane that has the maximum number of points.
-The results on the validation set showed that a rmse of 8.87 MPa.
-This is a reasonable result as in regression analysis, the case in which the actual and predicted outcomes are the same hardly exist, for predicting concrete strength (Pham et al., 2016).
-The advantage of SVR is that the decision model can be easily updated, requires lower computation compared to other regression techniques and it is easy to implement.
+The results on the validation set showed a rmse of 8.87 MPa.
+This is a reasonable result as in regression analysis, the case in which the actual and predicted outcomes are the same hardly exists for predicting concrete strength (Pham et al., 2016).
+The advantage of SVR is that the decision model can be easily updated, requires lower computation compared to other regression techniques, and is easy to implement.
 The disadvantage of SVR is that it is hard to interpret the model after training it.
 Another disadvantage is that the hyperparameters need to be optimized well to obtain a good result, in contrast to random forest.
-As such, due to its sensitivity to hyperparameters tunning which cannot be done through gradient descent, it is difficult to implement the most optimized model.
-Further improvements such as trying different kernels with different hyperparameters should be explored to yield a better result.
+As such, due to its sensitivity to hyperparameter tuning, which cannot be done through gradient descent, it is challenging to implement the most optimized model.
+Further improvements should be explored, such as trying different kernels with different hyperparameters, to yield a better result.

 ### Linear Model

 The linear regression model gives the highest rmse values.
-This might be due to multiple reasons like the model is not complicated enough, the compressive strength of the concrete mixture depends on a large number of variables (all different components, and the concrete age), the percentage of each of these components in the mixture, and the relationship between these components themselves and between the components with the concrete compressive strength are not a simple linear relationship.
+This might be due to multiple reasons like the model is not complicated enough, the compressive strength of the concrete mixture depends on a large number of variables (all different components and the concrete age), the percentage of each of these components in the mixture, and the relationship between these components themselves and between the components with the concrete compressive strength are not a simple linear relationship.
 Moreover, this model was the slowest (computationally the least efficient).
-Large number of steps with very small learning rates were needed to train the model to be able to get it to work and give reasonable predictions.
-Again, this might be due to using a very simple model to solve a relatively more complicated problem.
+A large number of steps with minimal learning rates were needed to train the model and to get it to work, and give reasonable predictions.
+Again, this might be due to using a simple model to solve a relatively more complicated problem.

 ### Neural Network

 The Neural Network model used to predict the concrete compressive strength is a 2 layers neural network.
 There are 8 independent variables for 1 dependent variable.
 The input data was shuffled and split.
-60% of the data was used for training the model, 30% was used for testing the data and 10% was used for validation.
+60% of the data was used for training the model, 30% for testing the data, and 10% for validation.
 A Neural Network model is more suited than linear regression for problems of this type.
-Indeed, Neural Network models are more suited if with data have some non- linear dependencies which can be the case with complex concrete mixes.
-High level of confidence should be attainable.
-The results are satisfying but there is room for improvement for this model to reduce the RMSE.
-The next steps would be to optimize by adjusting the number of layers and by trying different activation functions.
+Indeed, Neural Network models are more suited if with data have some non-linear dependencies, which can be the case with complex concrete mixes.
+A high level of confidence should be attainable.
+The results are satisfying, but this model has room for improvement to reduce the rmse.
+The following steps would be optimizing the model by adjusting the number of layers and trying different activation functions.

 ### Further Improvements

-Currently, the model predicts the general strength of a concrete given its input parameters.
-Although it can predict the 28th day strength, the model is not trained to accurately optimize the 28th day compressive strength.
-As such, the next steps to improve the different models would be to explore compare specifically the 28th day strength and focus on the accuracy regarding this aspect.
-Cross-validation could also be implemented to ensure that there is consistency in the model and that it is not biased towards a certain training, test and validation split.
+Currently, the model predicts the general strength of concrete given its input parameters.
+Although it can predict the 28th day strength, the model is not trained to optimize the 28th day compressive strength accurately.
+As such, the following steps to improve the different models would be to compare specifically the 28th day strength and focus on the accuracy regarding this aspect.
+Cross-validation could also be implemented to ensure consistency in the model and that it is not biased towards a specific training, test and validation split.

 ## References {.page_break_before}